Dynamic Gossip: Graph characterization of success for LNS

 If $G$ has an edge $e$ which is not a bridge, then $G-e$ is weakly connected.
 In case this $G-e$ is neither a bush nor a double bush, then by inductive hypothesis (for $k$) there is a successful $\LNS$-sequence $\sigma$ on $G-e$.
 This $\sigma$ is also successful on $G$.
 In case $G-e$ is a bush we apply Lemma \ref{Lem:1Jan-AddEdge}, and in case $G-e$ is a double bush we apply Lemma \ref{Lem:2JanPlusEdge}, in order to obtain a successful $\LNS$-sequence $\sigma$ on $(G-e)+e=G$.

 Let now every edge in $G$ be a bridge.
 If $G$ does not have a node with out-degree greater than 1, then $G$ is a tree.
 The input-degree of the root of this tree must be 1, because we assumed that $G$ is not a bush.
-By Lemma \ref{fact-reverse-tree}.\ref{twotwotwo} there must be a successful $\LNS$ sequence on $G$.
-However, if $G$ has a node $s$ with output degree greater than 1, then, since the undirected graph underlying $G$ is a tree, there are at least two nodes with degree 1.
-Let $y$ be such a node with degree 1.
+By Lemma \ref{fact-reverse-tree}.\ref{twotwotwo} there must be a successful $\LNS$-sequence on $G$.
+However, if $G$ has a node $s$ with out-degree greater than 1, then, since the undirected graph underlying $G$ is a tree (because every edge is a bridge), there are at least two nodes with inout-degree 1.
+Let $y$ be such a node with inout-degree 1.
 We need to consider three cases (pictured from left to right, itemized from top to bottom):

 \begin{itemize} \item If there is an edge $xy$ with $\outdeg(y)=0$ and $\indeg(y)=1$, consider $G-y-xy$.
 If $G-y-xy$ is neither a bush nor a double bush, then by inductive hypothesis for $k-1$ there is a successful $\LNS$-sequence $\sigma$ on $G-y-xy$.
 Let now $\tau$ be a sequence where all agents in $G$ except $y$ call $y$.
 We then have that and $\sigma;\tau$ is a successful $\LNS$ sequence on $G$.
 If however $G-y-xy$ is a bush, then by Lemma \ref{lemma-reverse-tree-1edge} we obtain a successful $\LNS$ sequence on $G$; and if $G-x-xy$ is a double bush, we obtain this by Lemma \ref{Lem:2JanPlusNode}.